Legas-V/flowstate-business-plan/business_plan.md

 ### Business Structure and Legal Status

-Initially registered as a **sole proprietorship** in the UK for flexibility and low startup cost.
-The long-term plan includes registering as a **private limited company (Ltd)** to attract investment and scale operations.
-The business will comply with GDPR and data protection standards from day one, using encrypted data handling for sensitive information.
+The company was established in the UK as a **sole proprietorship** for flexibility and cheap initial costs.
+To attract investment and expand operations, the long-term strategy calls for registering as a **private limited company (Ltd)**.
+From day one, the company will adhere to GDPR and data protection regulations, processing sensitive data with encrypted data.

 ### Team and Roles

-The founder — with a background in Computer Science and Artificial Intelligence — will lead development, strategy, and initial outreach.
-As the platform grows, freelancers will be brought in for:
+With a background in artificial intelligence and computer science, the founder will take charge of strategy, development, and early outreach.
+Freelancers and potential partners will be hired/engaged as the platform expands for:

 - UI/UX design
 - Backend and AI development